DeloitteDigitalUK/kubernetes-training/docs/part-3-managed-deployments.md

 Let’s see what Helm just did for us.
 We can inspect the chart and its values using:

     helm inspect stable/jenkins

-You can see all the work Helm does for us: it defines Kubernetes objects like services, deployments etc. You can customise these by editing the values file and passing it to Helm when you install the chart.

-> Example showing the objects created:
-> Run `helm status <release name>`